simplajs/simpla-admin/README.md

 ## Hotkeys

-Simpla-admin binds keyboard shortcuts to several common actions:
+Simpla-admin binds keyboard shortcuts to several common actions.
+On Mac the command key is used, on Windows the control key is used.

 Shortcut           | Description
 ------------------ | -----------